oldsj/blog.jamesolds.me/content/post/gns3-hyper-v.md

 don't have to pay the high price of something like VMWare Workstation while still getting great performance (maybe even better than VMWare.)
 I set it up with the default option of using Dynamic Memory so that it won't use much ram until you start adding a lot of routers and switches and it will scale up the VM's available RAM as needed.
-I simulated the INE CCIE R/S topology on it with 20 routers and 5 switches, and sat at around 6GB memory comsumption of the VM and my total system ram usage right up at 7.6GB of 8GB total.
+I simulated the INE CCIE R/S topology on it with 20 routers and 5 switches, and sat at around 6GB memory consumption of the VM and my total system ram usage right up at 7.6GB of 8GB total.
 I didn't notice any issues at all because of the high ram usage though, and I think that Hyper-V will scale the VM back and give more to the host if it needs it.
 Overall if feels much better than using VM Player which always opened up a window when starting GNS3.
 With this option, you just set Hyper-V to boot your VM automatically on reboot of the host and it will always be in the background, available